yungyuc/nsdhw_23au/project/CodeStone1125/README.md

-# Quadtreebased image compressior
+# Quadtreebased image compressor
 ## Basic Information

 A quadtree-based image compressor can reduce image sizes by 50% to 98%, and you can adjust the compression level according to your preferences.

 * github repository: [https://github.com/CodeStone1125/QuadraCompress](https://github.com/CodeStone1125/QuadraCompress)